whitneyburton/portfolios/students/1605/ben-pepper/template.markdown

 Testing could have been a bit more robust sicne we only tested a few paths and actoions within the faraday gem.
 We also needed to focus more on single responsibility for each object.
 Some of our calsses were taking on too much responsibility.

 (evaluation scores)
-1. Overall Functionality
+1. Overall Functionality  3
-  3: Application implements iterations 0 - 4

-2. Fundamental Ruby & Style
+2. Fundamental Ruby & Style  3
-  3: Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines) and needs some     refactoring.

-3. Test-Driven Development
+3. Test-Driven Development  2
-  2: Application uses tests to exercise core functionality but leaves many common edge cases untested.

-4. Breaking Logic into Components
+4. Breaking Logic into Components  3
-  3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities

 (feedback to me)